AI disclosures the law requires, running on your site.

 • Manifest wizard + schema validation

-• Disclosure snippet, 24 EU languages
+• Disclosure snippet, 28 languages

 • Community support